Mapsui/Mapsui/README.md

 ## Mapsui (pronounced map-su-wii)

+Mapsui is a map component for apps built with: MAUI, WPF, Avalonia, Uno, Blazor, WinUI, Eto, .NET Android and .NET iOS.

+## Quick Start
-Mapsui is a map component to use in apps on platforms like MAUI, Avalonia, Uno, WPF and Blazor.
-For a list of all supported platforms see the table below.
-The right most column has a link to the guickstart guide.
+Below is a table with the nuget packages for all the supported UI frameworks.
+The right most column has a link to the guickstart.

 ## Samples
-After going through the guickstart guide you could look into the samples.
+After going through the guickstart you should look into the samples.
 All samples work the same on all platforms.
 You can view online samples presented in Blazor [here](https://mapsui.com/samples/).
-Each sample has an accompaning 'source code' tab you can check out.
+Each sample has an accompaning 'source code' tab you can use to build your own version.

 ## Documentation
 The documentation can be found at [mapsui.com](https://mapsui.com).

-## Platform Nugets
+## UI Framework Nugets

 | Package | Version  | Downloads | Quickstart Guide |
 | ---------------|:-------------:|:-------------:|:------------------------------------------------------------------------------------:|